tobyatgithub/Three-Easy-Pieces-Of-Computer-System/README.md

-# cs5600_computerSystem_fall2022
+# Operating Systems: Three Easy Pieces

-Class repo for cs5600, where we dig deep into computer systems.
+This repo is my learning notes of "Operating Systems: Three Easy Pieces".
+A fascinating book where we dig deep into computer systems.

-## Reading Notes
+## Supporting Materials

 Textbook link: [Operating Systems: Three Easy Pieces](https://pages.cs.wisc.edu/~remzi/OSTEP/)

 Homework git resource: [github link](https://github.com/remzi-arpacidusseau/ostep-homework/)

-### Chapter 2 intro
+## Chapter 2 intro

-Key/Crux of this chapter:
+---

+> This chapter mainly talks about the cruxes we face when designing an operating system.
+Namely, "virtualization", "concurrency", and "data persistency".
-Crux of Virtualization:

-> How does the operating system virtualize resources? where **virtualization** == the OS takes a physical resource (processor, memory, or a disk) and transforms it into a more general, powerful, and easy-to-use virtual form of itself.
+Crux of Virtualization: How does the operating system virtualize resources? where **virtualization** == the OS takes a physical resource (processor, memory, or a disk) and transforms it into a more general, powerful, and easy-to-use virtual form of itself.

 - provides some interfaces/APIs/system calls that are available to applications (standard library).
 - thus OS is known as a resource manager.
 - Memory virtualization: each process accesses its own private virtual address space (sometimes just called its address space), which the OS somehow maps onto the physical memory of the machine.

-Crux of "How to build correct concurrent programs":

-> When there are many concurrently executing threads within the same memory space, how can we build a correctly working program?
+Crux of "How to build correct **concurrent** programs": When there are many concurrently executing threads within the same memory space, how can we build a correctly working program?
 What primitives are needed from the OS?
 What mechanisms should be provided by the hardware?
 How can we use them to solve the problems of concurrency?

-Crux of the "how to store data persistently":

-> The file system is the part of the OS in charge of managing persistent data.
+Crux of the "how to store **data persistently**": The file system is the part of the OS in charge of managing persistent data.
 What techniques are needed to do so correctly?
 What mechanisms and policies are required to do so with high performance?
 How is reliability achieved, in the face of failures in hardware and software?

-### Chapter 4 CPU-Intro, The Abstraction: The Process
+## Chapter 4 CPU-Intro, The Abstraction: The Process
+---
+> Here we lay the ground work for the following CPU study.
+We identify the main function, duty and goal of a CPU (run program, execution, and illusion of a nearly-endless supply.)

+**Crux** of "How to provide the illusion of many CPUs": Although there are only a few physical CPUs available, how can the OS provide the illusion of a nearly-endless supply of said CPUs?

-The process == a running program. (where a program is a lifeless bunch of instructions and maybe some static data on the disk, waiting to spring into action.)
+- The process == a running program. (where a program is a lifeless bunch of instructions and maybe some static data on the disk, waiting to spring into action.)

-The Crux of "How to provide the illusion of many CPUs"?

-> Although there are only a few physical CPUs available, how can the OS provide the illusion of a nearly-endless supply of said CPUs?

 - The OS creates this illusion by virtualizing the CPU.
 By running one process, then stopping it and running another, and so forth, the OS can promote the illusion that many virtual CPUs exist when in fact there is only one physical CPU (or a few)